Agnaldo (footballer, born 1975)

-Agnaldo Cordeiro Pereira, shortly Agnaldo (born January 25, 1975, in Paranacity, Paraná) is a former Brazilian footballer who played as a forward.
+Agnaldo Cordeiro Pereira, shortly Agnaldo (born January 25, 1975) is a Brazilian former professional footballer who played as a forward.

-Club career
+Career

+Agnaldo was born in Paranacity, Paraná.

 In August 2002 he signed a one-year contract (with the option for a two-year extension) with CSKA Sofia in the A PFG.
 He also played for Anyang LG Cheetahs of the South Korean K League.